atlantyz/the_cheesery/README.md

 This project is reviewing a large database of cheese in order to generate specific names of Texas cheeses based on characteristics that customers describe of their liking.

 ## Background
+### Communication Protocols
+Our team of four is not located in one central area so we coordinate on times to meet up outside of class.
+Listed below are the different options we've set and executed to ensure our project is submitted on time.
+#### Class and Weekly Meetings
+Our group agreed that we would use the valuable time given in class to work on our project, as well as agreeing to meet 1-2 times on the weekends over Discord/Zoom to make sure we are staying on top of our deadlines.
+#### Meetings as Needed
+We have discovered that sometimes we may not always be able to all meet together at the same time.
+Between our group members we have determined extra time to meet if a member needs help on their part and another group member is avaliable.
+We have made this project a priority in each of our lives.
+#### Slack Groupchat
+Our team formed a groupchat to communicate and setup meetings as well throughout the duration of the project.

 # Framework